AboutCommissionsNews & EventsRecordingsSupportContact

 Read more >

-Justine Chen: Ancient Airs and Dances
+Justine Chen: Ancient Airs and Dances chen

 A native of Brooklyn, New York, composer/violinist Justine Chen has been the recipient of many prestigious awards and commissions.
 Organizations and performers who have commissioned, presented and performed her works include Premiere Commission, Inc., The Juilliard School, New York City Opera, The New Juilliard Ensemble, New York Choreographic Institute, the Washington Ballet, the Brooklyn Philharmonic, the FLUX Quartet, the Elements Quartet, the Vinca Quartet, the New York Miniaturist Ensemble, Concertante, The Arial Wind Ensemble, the Chamber Dance Project, and the Broyhill Ensemble.
 She received her violin and composition training at The Juilliard School, and her ballet training at the School of American Ballet.